Jump straight to it: The best way to get dental insurance is by using DentalInsurance.com.

 Here are Benzinga’s picks for the best dental insurance providers.
 Remember, each provider is quite different, and you owe it to yourself to look through each carrier and make a wise choice.
 Get quotes for your favorite plans and compare policies and pricing side-by-side.

-DentalInsurance.com makes finding the right dental insurance plan simple.
-You just enter basic information, including your date of birth and ZIP code to receive quotes for several plans in your area.
+DentalInsurance.com makes finding the right dental coverage super easy.
+Enter some basic information, including your date of birth and ZIP code, to receive quick quotes for several plans in your area.

 You can choose among top insurers like Delta Dental, Nationwide, Humana and Guardian Direct.
 Plan types include PPOs, indemnity plans and dental discount plans.